#An Introduction to Go Closures - Tutorial

-In this tutorial, we are going to be looking at closures in Go.
-We’ll be covering the theory behind them, and we’ll look at how you can use them in your own Go applications.
+In this tutorial, we are going to look at closures in Go.
+We’ll cover the theory behind them, then see how you can use them in your own Go applications.

 Closures - The Theory

-We can create and use closures within any programming language that supports functions as first-class object.
-Go, just so happens to be one such language, otherwise this article would be pointless.
+We can create and use closures in any programming language that supports functions as first-class objects.
+Go happens to be one such language, otherwise this article would be pointless.

-Now, don’t worry, when I first read this I scratched my head a little and had to think things through.
+Don’t worry — when I first read that, I scratched my head a little and had to think it through.

-In layman’s terms, a closure is a function value which is able to reference variables that lay outwith it’s body.
+In layman’s terms, a closure is a function value that can reference variables defined outside its own body.

 Note - It’s important to note the distinct differences between both closures and anonymous functions which are commonly mistaken for closures.
 You can learn more about anonymous functions here: Go Anonymous Functions

-Let’s create a really simple example of a closure which will hopefully clarify how it works.
+Let’s create a really simple example of a closure that will hopefully clarify how it works.

-We’ll start by creating a really simple function called getLimit() which will be our closure in this example.
+We’ll start with a function called getLimit(), which returns the closure in this example.

 main.go